Kanda Myojin Shrine

 At a weekend in mid-January, there's a festival called Daikoku-sai (だいこく祭), which is composed of Kanchu-misogi, Shijoryu Hocho-gishiki and Kigangushi-jojusai.

 In the Saturday morning, Kanchu-misogi, a purification ritual by washing the body in a small pool with a large ice pillar, is conducted.

 At Sunday noon, Shijoryu Hocho-gishiki, a hocho knife ritual which is said to have originated in the 9th century, is presented.There's also a small ritual called Kigangushi-jojusai in the afternoon of that day.

 On Setsubun Day (Feb), many Shinto shrines and large Buddhist temples hold bean-throwing events to drive away evil spirits called Setsubun-sai (節分祭).
 At Kanda Shrine, it starts with a parade from 2pm, which ends at around 2:20pm.
 After that, there will be rituals taking place in the main building but ordinary people cannot see what's going on there.
 At 2:40, two priests in dressed in ancient formal warrior suits pretend to shoot arrows to drive off evil spirits.
 After that, a bean-throwing event takes place, chanting "go away, evil spirits, come in, luck".

-Kanda Matsuri (神田祭), one of the most notable traditional festivals in Tokyo, is an event dedicated to the divinities of Kanda Myojin.
-It's the annual grand festival of Kanda Shrine.
+Kanda Matsuri (神田祭), one of the most notable traditional festivals in Tokyo, is the annual grand festival of this shrine.

 Its main events are held on the weekend closest to May 15, but this festival is fully conducted only in odd-numbered years.